Remembering Hajime Oba of Toyota and TSSC (1945-2020)

 I've seen a number of people post on LinkedIn about the passing of the legendary “Mr. Oba” of Toyota (sometimes spelled “Mr. Ohba”) — Hajime Oba passed away on September 4th, in Connecticut.

 I've heard many stories from people who were taught and deeply influenced by Mr. Oba.
-In 1999 or 2000, Mr. Oba's son was hired at Dell Computer and that was a big deal amongst the Lean geeks at the company.
+In 1999 or 2000, one of Mr. Oba's sons was hired at Dell Computer and that was a big deal amongst the Lean geeks at the company.
+I'll be recording a podcast soon with his son who continues to do Lean work and worked closely with Mr. Oba over the years.

 Mr. Oba was well known and respected for, among other things, starting up the Toyota TSSC group that works with suppliers, other manufacturers, and nonprofits (see posts about them helping a food bank, a children's hospital, and an eye clinic.
 Mr. Oba had a career at Toyota that spanned more than 50 years.